 We're all exposed to background radiation of an average 2.5 millisieverts a year.

 This varies from place to place, and in one of the most naturally radioactive places on earth, Ramsar in Iran, the radioactive isotopes dissolved in the local hot springs raise the background level to 250 mSv a year (strangely, the residents are NOT all cancer-riddled).

 A table from the World Nuclear Association (it's an international organisation that promotes nuclear power) indicates that 20 mSv a year is the current annual safe limit for nuclear workers.

 The WNA says you have to reach exposure levels of 100 mSv a year (others say it's 50 mSv) before there's any evident increase in cancer.

 So you'd have to spend a whole year within 20 kms of the Fukushima Daiichi plant to be exposed to the whole 20 mSv of radiation.

-Time & distance is important in calculating the risk from radiation.
+Time and distance is important when calculating the risk from radiation.
 The risk to your health increases the longer you are exposed, and the closer you are to the source.